MicrosoftDocs/win32-pr.it-it/desktop-src/NetMgmt/odj-odj_policy_dns_domain_info.md

 ### <a name="domainguid"></a>DomainGuid

-Deve essere impostato sul GUID del dominio.
+Deve essere impostato sul GUID di dominio.

 ### <a name="sid"></a>Sid